CUHK Faculty of Law: History

 In 2004, The Chinese University of Hong Kong submitted its Academic Development Proposal for the 2005–08 triennium to the University Grants Committee (UGC), where it set out its desire to establish a new law school as part of a key element of the university's ten-year vision.
 The proposal was accepted, whereupon the School of Law was established as the third and newest law school in the territory.
-Mike McConville, Simon FS Li Professor of Law, was appointed as the first Director of the School.
+Mike McConville, Simon FS Li Professor of Law, was appointed as the first director of the school.

 The School of Law, with its founding group of LLB, JD and LLM students, was formally inaugurated on 9 November 2006.
 The first research students, comprising MPhil and PhD candidates, were admitted in 2007.
 The Postgraduate Certificate in Laws (PCLL) programme, the professional qualification programme required for admission to the legal profession in Hong Kong, began in September 2008.
 On 1 August 2008, the School of Law was renamed the Faculty of Law in recognition of its expanded size and development.
 In 2010, the Faculty established a careers advice programme in conjunction with its Virtual Careers Resource Centre, first of its kind among Hong Kong law schools, to prepare law students for entering the profession or to explore alternative career paths.
 In 2014, the Faculty established the Career Planning and Professionalism Office and Paul Mitchard QC was appointed the Director of the Office.
 In 2015, a redesigned logo was adopted for the Faculty, along with the gradual phasing out of the Faculty's previous logo used since its establishment.

 In August 2011, McConville stepped down from the Deanship and has remained an emeritus professor at the Faculty.
 He was succeeded by Christopher Gane, former Vice-Principal and Chair of Scots Law at the University of Aberdeen School of Law, Scotland, as Dean and Simon FS Li Professor of Law in September 2011.
 Upon his retirement in September 2019, Lutz-Christian Wolff, Wei Lun Professor of Law and former Dean of the CUHK Graduate School (2004-2019) assumed the Deanship.
 Wolff was a founding member of the Faculty of Law (then: School of Law).
 He specializes in international and Chinese business law, private international law as well as comparative law.
 In addition to Wei Lun Professor of Law awarded to Wolff in 2014, the Faculty currently has two other named professorships: Choh-Ming Li Professor of Law awarded to Chin Leng Lim in 2017 and Simon FS Li Professor of Law awarded to Bryan Mercurio in 2019.

+Wolff completed his Deanship in September 2024.
+Chao Xi was appointed as Dean of the Faculty of Law with effect from 1 November 2024.